aertslab/arboreto/docs/userguide.rst

 Dependencies Overview
 ---------------------

-Arboretum uses well-established libraries from the Python ecosystem.
-Arboretum avoids being a proverbial "batteries-included" library, as such an approach often entails unnecessary complexity and maintenance.
-Arboretum aims at doing only one thing, and doing it well.
+Arboreto uses well-established libraries from the Python ecosystem.
+Arboreto avoids being a proverbial "batteries-included" library, as such an approach often entails unnecessary complexity and maintenance.
+Arboreto aims at doing only one thing, and doing it well.

 Concretely, the user will be exposed to one or more of following dependencies:

 * Pandas_ or NumPy_: the user is expected to provide the input data in an expected format.
 Pandas_ and NumPy_ are well equipped with functions for data preprocessing.
-* Dask.distributed_: to run Arboretum on a cluster, the user is responsible for setting up a network of a scheduler and workers.
+* Dask.distributed_: to run Arboreto on a cluster, the user is responsible for setting up a network of a scheduler and workers.
 * scikit-learn_: relevant for advanced users only.
-Arboretum can run "DIY" inference where the user provides their own parameters for the Random Forest or Gradient Boosting regressors.
+Arboreto can run "DIY" inference where the user provides their own parameters for the Random Forest or Gradient Boosting regressors.

 Input / Output